Eve is a proud owner of a Shih-Poo named Leo. She enjoys travel, dog training, and spending time with her children and pup.

 How to Bathe a Dog

-9. Blow dry his fur while you brush him again.
-Dryers specifically for dogs are generally recommended, as they are designed to reach and fluff the undercoat, avoid burning his sensitive skin, and usually are hands free.
-For those of us who haven’t quite saved up the money for one, using a human hair dryer is better than no dryer, particularly for long haired dogs.
-With long fur, especially if he has an undercoat, the outer coat can feel dry, but the undercoat still be wet.
+- Blow-dry his fur while you brush him again.
+Dryers specifically for dogs are generally recommended, as they are designed to reach and fluff the undercoat, avoid burning sensitive skin, and usually are hands-free.
+For those of us who haven’t quite saved up the money for one, using a human hairdryer is better than no dryer, particularly for long-haired dogs.
+With long fur, especially if he has an undercoat, the outer coat can feel dry, but the undercoat still may be wet.
 That wet undercoat is another breeding ground for bacteria and can even grow mold, so making sure that undercoat is bone-dry is imperative!
 I actually cheat.
 I have a standing heater that can be set on low heat and high fan.
 I put Leo on a towel on top of my coffee table, put the heater (low heat/high fan) blowing on him, and brush away!
 If the fur dries before you brush it and you don’t like the effect, you can keep a bottle of water handy and dampen the fur before you brush.

-10. Give your pup a treat for a job well done!
+- Give your pup a treat for a job well done!
 Getting a bath is a long procedure, especially for a young, long-haired puppy.
-Rewarding after each step can help him get used to the grooming process, and eventually he will even look forward to it (or at least look forward to the treats!).
+Rewarding after each step can help him get used to the grooming process, and eventually, he will even look forward to it (or at least look forward to the treats).

 As you can see, bathing your poodle mix is a rather time-consuming process.
 Many dog owners opt for shorter fur and regular trips to the groomer, rather than completing the grooming process themselves.
 But as with any other endeavor, practice makes perfect, and this can even become a process you enjoy.

 which conditioner do you use on your baby?